maheshgiri/SimpleBookReact/README.md

 improved functionality of SearchBook and tested with updateing shelf on booklist logs removed for clean code debounce implemented for searchbooks
+Book component created for resuse and some improvements